LavKalsi/FakeNewsDetector/README.md

 ### Files in `res` Folder

-- `app.py`: The Flask application that handles HTTP requests from the frontend.
+- `Server.py`: The Flask application that handles HTTP requests from the frontend.
-- `model.pkl`: The trained machine learning model.
+- `DecisionTree.model`,`LogisticRegression.model`,`RandomForest.model`: The trained machine learning models.
 - `requirements.txt`: The dependencies required for the Python backend.

 ## Contributing